XueFuzhao/OpenMoE/README.md

 The base models are trained with 128B tokens.
 The openmoe-10B checkpoint has been trained by 200B tokens and we are going to train it on around 2T tokens.

-Note: downloading data from Google Cloud Storage would is not free, but you can sign in to Google Cloud and get some free credits.
+Note: downloading data from Google Cloud Storage is not free, but you can sign in to Google Cloud and get some credits.

 ## Data
 50% The RedPajama + 50% The Stack Dedup.